What gear do you need for rappelling?

 Moving on to the different types of rappelling shoes, I think you should go with the ones made specifically for men or women.
 Unisex shoes try to offer the best of both worlds but generally fail in the attempt.
 Most of the time, a man’s foot is going to be bigger and have a different shape when compared to a woman’s.
 Men’s climbing shoes are designed for bigger heels and bigger toes, while women’s are a bit narrower.

-Head over to my full guide about climbing and rappelling shoes if you want to find out more!
+Head over to my full guide about climbing shoes if you want to find out more!

 4. A decent rappelling harness.